Clavicle fracture: Mechanism

 Clavicle fractures are commonly known as a breaking of the collarbone, and they are usually a result of injury or trauma.
 The most common type of fracture occurs when a person falls vertically onto the shoulder or with an outstretched hand.
-A direct hit to the collarbone can also cause a break obviously.
+A direct hit to the collarbone can also cause a break.
 In most cases, the direct hit occurs from the joint side towards the body side of the bone.
 The muscles involved in clavicle fractures include the deltoid, trapezius, subclavius, sternocleidomastoid, and sternohyoid.
 The ligaments involved include the conoid ligament and trapezoid ligament.
 Incidents that may lead to a clavicle fracture include automobile accidents, biking accidents (especially common in mountain biking), vertical falls on the shoulder joint, or contact sports such as football, rugby, hurling, or wrestling.

 It is most often fractured in the middle third of its length which is its weakest point.
 The lateral fragment of the clavicle during a fracture is depressed by the weight of the arm and is pulled downward by the strong abductor muscles of the shoulder joint, especially the deltoid.
 The part of the clavicle near the center of the body is tilted upwards by the sternocleidomastoid muscle.
 Children and infants are particularly prone to it.
 Newborns often present clavicle fractures following a difficult delivery.